This workstream will be collaborating with:

 Approach

-WS4 is identifying the structure of insight and lack-of-insight as a feature of a person’s experience.
-Using a large corpus of rich interview data unanalysed for this purpose, and deploying a methodology of “second person phenomenology” developed in earlier work, we are studying the presence and absence of experience-of-illness in four groups of persons with mental disorder.
+We shall seek to identify the structure of insight and lack-of-insight as a feature of a person’s experience.
+Using a large corpus of rich interview data unanalysed for this purpose, and deploying a methodology of “second person phenomenology” developed in earlier work, we shall study the presence and absence of experience-of-illness in four groups of persons with mental disorder.

-We are interviewing legal and clinical professionals, observing at ward rounds, and undertaking a systematic study of case law to develop an analysis of the use of the concept of insight in clinical and legal discourse.
+We shall interview legal and clinical professionals, observe at ward rounds, and undertake a systematic study of case law to develop an analysis of the use of the concept of insight in clinical and legal discourse.

-We are undertaking a “translational” exercise, mapping clinical uses of the concept of insight onto three legal concepts: legal capacity, DMC and appreciation.
-Finally, drawing on the preceding phases, and engaging our service user-research collaborators, we are developing guidelines for increasing service user involvement in articulating areas of shared understanding and areas of divergence between the clinician’s and the service user’s perspective, and identifying strategies for support of decision-making capacity where insight is impaired.
+We shall undertake a “translational” exercise, mapping clinical uses of the concept of insight onto three legal concepts: legal capacity, DMC and appreciation.
+Finally, drawing on the preceding phases, and engaging our service user-research collaborators, we shall develop guidelines for increasing service user involvement in articulating areas of shared understanding and areas of divergence between the clinician’s and the service user’s perspective, and identifying strategies for support of decision-making capacity where insight is impaired.

 Wayne Martin